How to Start a District of Columbia Series LLC

 D.C.
 Certificate of Series Designation Requirements

 Your D.C.
 Series LLC’s Articles of Organization form the parent organization and authorize it to form series, but the Articles of Organization don’t form the individual series themselves.
-For that, you need to file a D.C. certificate of series designation (Form DLC-4) with the DCRA.
+For that, you need to file a Certificate of Series Designation for Domestic Limited Liability Company (Form DLC-4) with the DLCP.
 Fortunately, you can file a single certificate of designation for multiple series.

 Importantly, you must file your District of Columbia Series LLC’s Articles of Organization prior to establishing series with a certificate of designation.